The first SPAS-12 came with either a folding

 not

-identical to the original SPAS12 stock, it does not latch to the
+identical to the SPAS12 stock, it does not latch to the rear site

-rear site like the original SPAS12 stock does.
-I've seen a few like
+like the original SPAS12 stock does.
+I've seen a few like these on

-below.
-A SPAS12 stock will NOT fit your LAW12 -- but I know of a
+Versions.
+A SPAS12 metal stock will NOT fit your LAW12.

 The SAS12 originally came with the same